abclili123/agentforce-voice-lwc/README.md

 1. Navigate to any Lightning page you wish to add the component to
 2. Edit the page in Lightning App Builder
-3. Find the "Voice Assistant" component in the component list
+3. Find the "Voice Assistant" component in the component list (beware, there is an Agentforce Voice LWC in your list that won't work ... - use the right one)
 4. Drag and drop it onto your page
 5. Save and activate the page
+6. If you're facing design issues, make sure you're using the Lightning Design System 2 or a compatible theme (Cosmos for now in demo Orgs ... if i remember correctly)

 ## First Use